Ben Wikler: The Good Fight

-The Guardian referred to The Good Fight as "road signs through political issues that seemed permanently blocked" and Wikler referred to it as a "behind-the-slingshot view of David v Goliath battles."

-Guests ranged from unknown grassroots activists to U.S. Senators.
-New episodes were posted every Thursday, and aired on 1480 AM in DC every Tuesday and Friday at 3 pm.".

-Prominent scholar, activist and 2016 presidential candidate Lawrence Lessig is an outspoken supporter of Wikler and The Good Fight.
-He made a personal appeal on his blog for his readers to support a Kickstarter campaign to fund The Good Fight.

-The podcast is currently on hiatus.
-In a letter to his supporters dated February 21, 2016, Wikler cites family needs as the reason for ceasing production of the podcast, and offers to return Kickstarter funds to any supporter who requests it.

 MoveOn.org

 Wikler became MoveOn.org's Washington director in early 2014.

-He led the organization's efforts to encourage Elizabeth Warren to run for President, putting him at odds with friend and prominent progressive Howard Dean who endorsed Hillary Clinton.
+He led the organization's efforts to encourage Elizabeth Warren to run for president, putting him at odds with friend Howard Dean, who endorsed Hillary Clinton.
 Dean declined to criticize the effort and Wikler, saying, "I appreciate you trying to pick a fight between Ben and I [sic].
-I happen to know Ben, and he’s one of the smartest people under 35 in the entire country."
+I happen to know Ben, and he's one of the smartest people under 35 in the entire country."

 In late 2015 Wikler led MoveOn's advocacy on behalf of Syrian immigrants, helping to organize and coordinate efforts by a number of nonprofit groups.

 In 2017, Wikler led grassroots protests against the attempted repeal of the Affordable Care Act, helping contribute to the Senate's failure to pass the ACA-repealing American Health Care Act of 2017.

 Chair of the Democratic Party of Wisconsin

+In 2018, Wikler and his family moved to Wisconsin, where Ben volunteered with the Democratic Party of Wisconsin as Tony Evers defeated Scott Walker.

 Wikler announced his campaign for chair of the Democratic Party of Wisconsin (DPW) on February 21, 2019, running on a slate with Felesia Martin and Lee Snodgrass.
 On June 2, 2019, Wikler was elected chair of DPW.
-He received 1,006 votes, beating opposing candidate state Rep. David Bowen who earned 233 votes.
+He received 1,006 votes, beating opposing candidate state Representative David Bowen who earned 233 votes.

-Since assuming office, Wikler has emphasized that "Wisconsin is not only a necessary state, but may be the necessary state to stop Trump and elect a Democratic president."
-He's also highlighted DPW's focus on grassroots organizing: "Unlike almost any other state party in the country, we have a field team of organizers working across Wisconsin to build neighborhood teams and work with county parties to get volunteers out on doors."
-As of September 3, 2019, DPW's team includes 13 field organizers in every region of the state.
+Since assuming office, the Democratic Party of Wisconsin has won seven of the last ten statewide races in a state considered by political operatives to be “50-50.”
+He has focused DPW on grassroots organizing: "Unlike almost any other state party in the country, we have a field team of organizers working across Wisconsin to build neighborhood teams and work with county parties to get volunteers out on doors."
+In 2020, Wisconsin flipped the presidential race from red to blue.
+In 2022, Governor Tony Evers became the first Democrat to win a Wisconsin Governor’s race during a Democratic presidency in more than half a century.
+In 2023, Wisconsin Democrats invested $10 million – the most in history for a state Supreme Court race – to elect Janet Protasiewicz as a state Supreme Court justice and end conservative control of Wisconsin’s highest court for the first time in 15 years.
+The new majority ended the GOP’s gerrymander of the state legislature later that year.

+Wikler has raised nearly $230 million for the Democratic Party of Wisconsin in the last five years – a state party record over that time period.
+Party leaders have praised his efforts to turn the Wisconsin state party around.
+Former House Speaker Nancy Pelosi called Ben Wikler "Big Ben", who "is recognized nationally as a preeminent state party chair… His reputation is a great one."
+Senate Democratic Leader Chuck Schumer declared him "one of the best chairs of a state party – not just today, but ever."